- Competitive USAG Development program

 - Level 3 is the beginner competitive level.
 The goals of the Level 3 program are to focus attention on skill development not the score.
 Level 3 gymnasts compete with one of the rhythmic apparatus in addition to the floor (free hand) exercise.
 Level 3 gymnast compete with up to 2 gymnast performing at a time.
 The routines may be compulsory or optional but each club must have the same routines.
 Level 3 gymnast compete at local and invitational meets.

-- Level 4* is the second competitive level of rhythmic gymnastics and the first competitive level of competition at State and Regional Championships.
-Level 4 gymnasts compete with two of the rhythmic apparatus in addition to Synchronized Group Floor (free hand) exercise.
+- Level 4 is the second competitive level of rhythmic gymnastics and the first competitive level of competition at State and Regional Championships.
+Level 4 gymnasts compete with two of the rhythmic apparatus in addition to floor (free hand) exercise.
 The routines may be compulsory or optional but each club must have the same routines.

 - Level 5 is the most advanced compulsory level.
 The Floor and 3 apparatus